-3. The complainants seek an oral hearing.
-The Tribunal is satisfied that this is not necessary or appropriate and that the complaints can be adequately determined on the written material.

-4. Central to the issue of whether Ms M. could have been transferred without competition, is the interaction of Staff Regulation 4.3 and Staff Regulation 4.8(b) as they existed at the time of the transfer.
-Staff Regulation 4.3 provided, relevantly, as follows:

-"(c) "Transfer' shall mean the assignment of a staff member to another post without promotion.
-A transfer may be effected without having recourse to a competition.

-(d) Any staff member may be transferred whenever the interests of the International Bureau so require.
+- 3. One procedural issue should be noted.
+The complainants seek an oral hearing.
+The Tribunal is satisfied that this is not necessary or appropriate and that the complaints can be adequately determined on the written material. - 4.
+Central to the issue of whether Ms R. could have been transferred without competition, is the interaction of Staff Regulation 4.3 and Staff Regulation 4.8(b) as they existed at the time of the transfer.
+Staff Regulation 4.3 provided, relevantly, as follows: - c) 'Transfer' shall mean the assignment of a staff member to another post without promotion.
+A transfer may be effected without having recourse to a competition. - (d) Any staff member may be transferred whenever the interests of the International Bureau so require.
 Any staff member may at any time request consideration for transfer in his own interest."